Creating the cache¶

 $ nix-build | cachix push mycache

-It’s recommended to use Continuous Integration to push for every branch of every project.
-See Getting Started With Continuous Integration.
+It’s recommended to set up Continuous Integration to push for every branch of every project.

 Using binaries with Nix¶